This blog is about a journey of discovery about pulses and the significance of including them in our diet as often as possible.

 What’s a Pulse?

-Seriously, we have so many recipes for pulses that cooking with them everyday is not a problem in our household.
-This has been the all-important source of protein in my diet for my entire life, as it has for my Mom and her mother before her.
+Yes, we enjoy pulse dishes for breakfast, lunch, dinner and snacks in between.
+Seriously, we have so many recipes for pulses, that cooking with them daily is not a problem in our household.
+This has been the all-important source of protein in my diet for my entire life, as it has for my mother and the two generations that we know of, that came before her.

-So, it was understandable that we remained unimpressed by this “big” announcement that brought celebrity chefs out in drones on TV and radio, beating the drums to herald in the International Year of the Pulse, an ingredient that is as commonplace in a South Asian kitchen as a can of baked beans, which by the way, is a pulse.
+So, it was understandable why we remained unimpressed in 2016 by this “big” announcement that brought celebrity chefs out in drones on TV and radio, beating the drums to herald in the International Year of the Pulse.
+This ingredient was as ordinary in a South Asian kitchen as a can of baked beans, which by the way, is a pulse.
+So what indeed was the big deal, here?
+I decided to research the matter and here is what I discovered.

-1) This is multi-billion dollar industry and Canada is a leading producer and exporter of pulses.
+1) Pulses are a multi-billion dollar industry, and Canada is the third-largest producer and exporter.

-4) Pulses are gluten-free, high in fiber, a great source of protein, low in fat and contain a lot of essential nutrients.
+4) Pulses are a wonderful source of gluten-free protein, that are also high in fibre.
+They are low in fat and contain a lot of essential nutrients.
 They have a low glycemic index, which means they do not cause a fast rise in blood sugar after consumption.
 And studies have shown that they reduce LDL (bad) cholesterol levels.

 I was floored.
-This is a superfood!
-I developed a new respect for the pulse and I finally get it.
-The International year of the Pulse is a very humongous deal, indeed.
-It is how we will feed a planet with billions of people while keeping our carbon footprint in check.
-Pulses are a fantastic and sustainable protein source.
-We should eat them often and that is what the Pulse Pledge is all about.
+This humble organism is a superfood indeed!
+Right away, I developed a new respect for the pulse and I finally understood what the International Year of the Pulse was all about.
+It was a humongous deal, indeed.
+Pulses are how we will feed a planet with billions of people while keeping our carbon footprint in check.

 Canada’s Food Guide

-Three years ago, when I wrote this blog, I never imagined Canada’s Food Guide would radically change their tune, shun lobby groups and stand on the side of science.
-The 2019 version of Canada’s Food Guide strongly endorses plant-based diets that include pulses.
+Amazingly, in 2019, the folks involved with developing Canada’s Food Guide jumped on the pulse bandwagon and radically changed their tune, as well.
+They shunned lobby groups to stand on the side of science.
+The revamped version of Canada’s Food Guide strongly endorses plant-based diets that include the humble pulse.